 - Pay-per-game and annual options also available

 - These prices are below the competition’s cost, including USA Hockey TV which costs $29.99 per month for a basic plan, and $59.99 per month for the insider plan.
-This service also prohibits parent streaming.
+USA Hockey TV also prohibits parent streaming, particularly at their National Championships.

 Families benefit from: